vacuumlabs/yacol/README.md

 <tr>
 <td> Forced termination</td>
 <td>
 If you want to kill a complex asynchronous operation (for example, your test timeouted and you want to dispose it cleanly before running next test), but there is nothing you can do.
-Wait, actually there is: you can use semi-global signalling variable and if-else all the stuff.
+Wait, actually there is: you can use semi-global signaling variable and if-else all the stuff.
 Gross.
 </td>
 <td>
 With coroutines, killing coroutine is as easy as `kill(cor)`.
 No work will be done after `kill` is